kotn3l/DantelionDataManager/readme.md

 ![Log](/img/logpic.png?raw=true "Log")

 ## Credits
-This wouldn't be possible with the amazing modding community these games have.
+This wouldn't be possible without the amazing modding community these games have.
 Thank you all!, but most notably:
 * TGKP
 * Nordgaren
 * Smithbox contributors